Ultimate Guide to Highlighting Duplicate Values in Excel

 Some common problems that users face while using the above-explained functions are as follows.

-Also, the COUNTIF formula requires you to define a condition, which if turns out to be true, the formula will be triggered and excel would accordingly identify and highlight figures.
-The condition you define must meet your demands.
+Also, the COUNTIF formula requires you to define a condition, which if it turns out to be true:

-For instance, if you define a formula as =COUNTIF($A$1:$A$10, A2)=2, excel will only highlight values that appear twice.
 However, if you define the COUNTIF formula as =COUNTIF($A$1:$A$10, A2)>1, excel will highlight all those values that appear more than once (i.e. all duplicates, triplicates, and values that appear for more than thrice).

 3. Long Strings

-Although highly unlikely, but if your data set consists of cells that contain values exceeding 255 characters, the COUNTIF function might return incorrect results when used to match such lengthy strings.
+Although highly unlikely, but if your data set consists of cells that contain values exceeding 255 characters:

-4. Case of characters
+4. Case Of Characters

 Neither the simple conditional formatting rule nor the COUNTIF function of excel is considerate of cases of the values.
-For example, if your selected cell range consists of ‘Apple’ in cell A1 and ‘apple’ in cell A2, Excel would highlight them both irrespective of the cases of characters being different in both the words.

 5. Wildcard Characters